DavidGolodetsky/GeekScore/README.md

 4. Run `docker-compose up --build`
 6. Create your branch, commit, push, create pull request

-### Project structure
+## Project structure

 **Main logical parts** are Games, Teams, Rounds and Users.
 Those 4 entities could be find all over the project structure.

+#### Backend
-**Backend** is written in Node.js (Express) and it's using MongoDB as a database (hence MEVN stack).
+Backend is written in Node.js (Express) and it's using MongoDB as a database (hence MEVN stack).
 Index file is `server.js` in the **root** folder.
 Here all routes are applied.
 Routes could be found in the **routes/api** folder.
 They are divided by 4 logical entities.
 Every route has it's Mongoose schema.
 All Mongoose models could be found in the **models** folder (again they are divided on those 4 entities).
 Firebase is using only for authentication and it's temprary solution before migrating authentication to node.js.

+#### Frontend
-**Frontend** is written on Vue.js (^2.6).
+Frontend is written on Vue.js (^2.6).
 We're also using Vuetify as a UI library, and Vuex as state management library.
 For routing we're using Vue Router and Vue Test Utils (based on Jest) for unit tests.
 Frontend index point is `main.js`.
 Pages could be found in **views** folder, components are in **components** folder.
 For structuring components we're stick to official Vue styleguide (https://vuejs.org/v2/style-guide/#Tightly-coupled-component-names-strongly-recommended).
 Vuex store is the heart of the app.
 All api calls are going through vuex.
 It's also divided by main 4 entities.
 All manipulations with the store must go through `actions`, which will call respective `mutations` (More info: https://vuex.vuejs.org/guide/actions.html).

 #### Docker